randosrandom/randosrandom/README.md

 ### Hi there, I am Randeep 👋

-I am a Mathematical Engineering student at Politecnico di Milano, with specialization in Statistical Learning  and a strong interest in High Performance computing.
+I am a Mathematical Engineering student at Politecnico di Milano, with specialization in Statistical Learning.

 :mortar_board: **Education:**
  - Master of Science in Mathematical Engineering at `Politecnico di Milano`